SolidSnake90/drag_drop_tkinter/README.md

-Tkinter Drag and drop implementaion. only works in windows
+Tkinter Drag and drop implementaion. only works in microsoft operation systems